Skip to footer content

 Running IronSecureDoc From a Container

-Now that a container has pulled an image, we can run another command to initiate yet another running container called IronSecureDoc.
-We can replace the -p flag with our port mapping, or replace the --rm to delete however many running containers as you want on the Docker host.
+Now that a container has pulled an image, we can run another command to initiate a running container called IronSecureDoc.
+We can use the -p flag for port mapping or the --rm flag to delete containers after stopping:

 docker container run --rm -p 8080:8080 -e IronSecureDoc_LicenseKey=<IRONSECUREDOC_LICENSE_KEY> -e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest